The most popular questions in agile retrospectives

 If you like this check-in game, you will find many more here: The 15 best online retrospective games - feel free to take a look at them 🙂.

-Conclusion best agile retrospective questions
+Conclusion - The best retrospective questions

 As you may have seen, you can even open these retrospectives in our retrospective tool: Echometer.
 It helps you to organize the retrospective in a fun and productive way.